Feeling lost? The novel writing roadmap will take you where you want to go!

 Actually, getting published is the easy part.
 The real goal, of course, is to sell as many copies of your novel as you can!

 (Note: This section is in need of a major overhaul, which I’m currently working on.
-The articles below will get you started, but stay tuned for a more up to date look at how to publish and promote your fiction.)
+The articles below will get you started, but stay tuned for a more up-to-date guide to novel publishing.)